Black-Beard-Sdk/Black.Beard.Roslyn/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/2r6ucvo29ywpvdc8?svg=true)](https://ci.appveyor.com/project/gaelgael5/black-beard-roslyn)

 Helpers for compile Csharp with Roslyn.
 The way use the tool installed on your machine.
-It does'nt work in dotnet is not installed.
+It does'nt work if dotnet is not installed.

 Sample the use Black.Beard.Build for create a csproj